 Temperament

 This is where it gets a little dicey.
 The Akitas, both the American and Japanese, have similar temperaments.
 They are strong-willed, courageous dogs that would jump at any threat, provocation, and attackers.
 They are not friendly to other animals and wary of strangers, so they need special training.
-They also prey on small animals like squirrels because of their rich history as hunters.
+It will also prey on small animals like squirrels because of their rich history as hunters.

 Socializing from birth is the key to condition them away from hostile behaviors.
 Despite how tough these dogs are, they are extremely affectionate to their human companions, and they are not afraid to show their silly side.
 They thrive in human companionship and are very loyal.
 They are also playful and have a lot of energy to burn.